Yuan-ManX/audio-development-tools/README.md

 * [Pizzicato](https://alemangui.github.io/pizzicato/) - A web audio Javascript library.
 Pizzicato aims to simplify the way you create and manipulate sounds via the Web Audio API.
 Take a look at the [demo site here](https://alemangui.github.io/pizzicato/).
 Library to simplify the way you create and manipulate sounds with the Web Audio API.
 * [AudioMass](https://github.com/pkalogiros/AudioMass) - Free full-featured web-based audio & waveform editing tool.
 * [WebPd](https://github.com/sebpiq/WebPd) - Run your Pure Data patches on the web.
 WebPd is a compiler for the Pure Data audio programming language allowing to run .pd patches in web pages.
+* [DX7 Synth JS](https://github.com/mmontag/dx7-synth-js) - DX7 FM synthesis using the Web Audio and Web MIDI API.
+Works in Chrome and Firefox.
+Use a MIDI or QWERTY keyboard to play the synth.

 ## <span id="mir">Music Information Retrieval (MIR)</span>